City Rail Link: Construction

 On 7 April 2015, two construction consortia were awarded the contracts to start the first construction phase of the city rail link.

 Construction of the early works package between Britomart and Wyndham Street started in October 2015.
-The Downer joint venture (Downer NZ and Soletanche Bachy) was chosen to design the rail link work through and under Waitematā Station and Queen St to Precinct Properties' Downtown Shopping Centre site, and construction started in early 2016.
+The Downer joint venture (Downer NZ and Soletanche Bachy) was chosen to design the rail link work through and under Britomart Station and Queen St to Precinct Properties' Downtown Shopping Centre site, and construction started in early 2016.
 The Connectus consortium (McConnell Dowell and Hawkins) will construct the cut and cover tunnels under and along Albert St from Customs St to Wyndham St. The work started in October 2015 with the relocation of a major stormwater line in Albert St between Swanson and Wellesley Sts.
 Construction of these sections of the city rail link tunnels will coincide with Precinct Properties redevelopment of the Downtown Shopping Centre site, due to open by mid-2019.

 The Downtown Shopping Centre was closed on 28 May 2016 and by 23 November had been demolished.
 It will be replaced with a 36-storey skyscraper which will include a new shopping centre in the lower levels.
 Auckland Council and proprietors Precinct Properties struck a deal to include tunnels for the City Rail Link directly underneath the premises.

 In early December 2020, Mayor of Auckland Phil Goff unveiled a massive tunnel boring machine that would be used to drill two 1.6 km long tunnels from the Mount Eden railway station to central Auckland as part of the City Rail Link.
 The TBM was named after Māori leader Dame Whina Cooper.
 On 14 September 2022 the TBM Dame Whina Cooper broke through into the station box of Te Waihorotiu Station, completing the second of the two tunnels needed for the project.
 Tracklaying was then commenced by Martinus Rail, who use battery-electric locomotives based at Quay Park junction.

+In 2023, it was reported that the effects of COVID-19, high inflation and staffing issues had increased the cost of the project by $1 billion to $5.493 billion.
+The opening of the project would also be delayed to the end of 2025 at the earliest.

-Waitematā station
+Britomart station

-Following completion of the CRL, some trains will no longer terminate at Waitematā.
-Platforms 1 and 5 will be the through platforms, while platforms 2, 3 and 4 will remain terminating platforms.
+Following completion of the CRL, most trains will no longer terminate at Britomart.
+Platforms 1 and 4 will be the through platforms, while platforms 2 and 3 will remain terminating platforms.

+The number of in-service platforms was reduced from 5 to 4 in 2022, with the in-use platforms changing as construction progressed, and the original Platform 2 permanently decommissioned.
+The original platforms 3–5 became platforms 2–4.